-The Maggia Valley Museum situated in Cevio and inaugurated in 1963 is active in safeguarding and evaluating the cultural heritage of the region.
+The Maggia Valley Museum is active in safeguarding and evaluating the cultural heritage of the region.
 The two exhibition sites are inserted in a nucleus of great interest and value, architecturally and scenically.

 The two Museum buildings are located in the old part of Cevio.
 This area is made up of Borghese houses constructed beginning in 1500 by the Franzoni family - who for two centuries were, along with the Swiss governor, in very important political and economic positions.

-They illustrate the natural richness of the valley dominated by rocks and river as well as develop specific themes such as history, religion, woman, the cycle of life, stock breeding , and soap stone.
-Outside the palazzo a grand archway leads into the large courtyard and a spacious niche once used for bee keeping.
-Here you will find a gigantic wine press, the type used in Piemonte and one of the biggest of its kind still seen in Canton Ticino.
+The various permanent exhibits illustrate the natural richness of the valley dominated by rocks and river as well as develop specific themes such as history, religion, woman, the cycle of life, stock breeding , and soap stone.
+The offer is completed by temporary exhibitions, which expand the notion and understanding of the Alpine civilization.

 Opening hours from (01.04 - 31.10):